pingji00/e28/peer-review.md

 ### Are there any parts of the code that you found interesting or taught you something new?

-In componont "Bitcoin.vue", Atanaa use `async` before `mounted()`.
-I have to read the manual to learn about it.
+In componont "Bitcoin.vue", Atana use `async` before `mounted()` to not blocking the whole application.
+I have to read the manual to learn more about `async` and `await`.
+Thanks Atanas.

 ### Are there any best practices discussed in course material that you feel were not addressed in the code?